IBM/power-up/docs/Running-paie.rst

 .. _running_paie:

-Appendix - J Running the PowerAI Enterprise Software Install Module
+Running the PowerAI Enterprise Software Install Module
 ===================================================================

 Overview
 --------
-The POWER-Up software can run on OpenPOWER or x_86 architecture.
+The PowerAI Enterprise software installation can be automated using the POWER-Up software.
+POWER-Up can run on OpenPOWER or x_86 architecture.

 The PowerAI Enterprise Software Install Module provides for rapid installation of the PowerAI Enterprise software to a cluster of POWER8 or POWER9 servers.
 The install module creates a web based software installation server on one of the cluster nodes or another node with access to the cluster.